TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 A solution to this is to use *optimistic* or *pessimistic* approach level allocation strategies.
 In an optimistic strategy, a control dependent branching node is allocated its approach level on the basis of the shortest control dependent path from itself to the target node.
 In a pessimistic strategy, a branching node is allocated its approach level on the basis of the longest control dependent path to the target node.
-Both strategies have different effects on the progress of the search, but it still remains an open problem as to which strategy works the best in general.
+Both strategies have different effects on the progress of the search, but it still remains an open problem which strategy works the best in general.

 #### Branch-Distance-Related Problems for Objective Functions
 The global search techniques still have some problems in hostile search landscapes containing large plateaux or several local optima.